danielgc365/comics-hub-android/README.md

  - Translate to different languages and add more online catalogues.

-##Donations
+##Donate
-We work hard on the app so if you feel like donating feel free to do so by clicking the button below!
+If you feel like donating feel free to do so by clicking the button below!

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=F7KV9N4DULMY2)